 Nevertheless, despite this growing activism, women remain at the margins of peacebuilding and peace negotiations due to the underfunding of the NAP, which was amended in 2018 and the absence of mechanisms and support for their increased participation.

-In Ukraine, WPHF aims to ensure the financing and coordination of local civil society organizations and activists working to protect rights, prevent and end SGBV, support the needs of women refugees and IDPs, and make the perspectives of women central to humanitarian response efforts across the country.
+In response to the war in Ukraine, WPHF aims to ensure the financing and coordination of local civil society organizations and activists working to protect rights, prevent and end SGBV, support the needs of women refugees and IDPs, and make the perspectives of women central to humanitarian response efforts in Ukraine and Moldova.